albertintech/apai/docs/judiciary/fjbaa/policy-rationale.md

 **Why focus on the Supreme Court?** Critics may argue that the Act's focus on Supreme Court composition and career structure reveals partisan motivation -- that reformers simply want to change the Court that issues decisions they dislike, while leaving the rest of the federal judiciary untouched.
 This accusation has rhetorical force because every major court reform proposal in living memory has arisen during periods of dissatisfaction with the Court's ideological direction.
 But the substance does not support the accusation, for several reasons.

 First, the structural dysfunctions the Act addresses are SCOTUS-specific dysfunctions.
-Actuarial randomness in appointments matters at the Supreme Court because each seat shapes constitutional interpretation for a generation; a district court vacancy does not trigger national constitutional anxiety.
-The "national anxiety over justice health" problem is inherently a phenomenon of a small court of last resort with life tenure and no regular turnover.
+Actuarial randomness in appointments matters at the Supreme Court because each seat shapes constitutional interpretation for a generation; a district court vacancy does not produce comparable systemic consequences.
 Chief Justice power concentration is a SCOTUS-specific problem because circuit chief judges already rotate by seniority under 28 U.S.C.
 Section 45 and share administrative responsibilities with their colleagues.
 The ethics gap is a SCOTUS-specific gap because lower federal judges are already bound by the Code of Conduct and subject to discipline under the Judicial Conduct and Disability Act.
 The Act focuses on the Supreme Court because that is where the problems are.

 Second, the Act does address the broader federal judiciary.
 Title I reorganizes the entire circuit system -- the foundational reform from which everything else derives.
 Circuit judge appointments, reassignments, and staffing levels are all addressed.
 The SCOTUS provisions are downstream consequences of getting the circuit structure right, not a freestanding exercise in Court manipulation.